ErpNetDocs/tech/modules/community/case-management.md

 # Case Management

-The module represents the management of cases.
-It resembles both ticket management (like ZenDesk) and case management (like Jira and FogBugz).
+This module deals with the management of cases.
+It resembles both ticket management (ZenDesk) and case management (Jira and FogBugz).

+**Currently under development.**